This really is an old world type black bread.

 - For extra flavor and a great look, press poppy seeds into the dough before you leave it for its last rising.

-There is a handy video on kneading bread dough below the recipe.
+Here is a handy video on kneading bread dough.
 Be sure to check it out before you try it.